ateixeiramunoz/fullyPrepared-js-stack/README.md

 > The Frontend directory auto-updates changes from your local and updates the running app-
 > The backend auto update is stil under development
-> The database data will be stored under a `mongodata` dir inside the project.
+> The database data will be stored under a `mongodata` dir inside your Docker Instance.

 ## LOGGING UNDER DEVELOPMENT